• Home

 Scroll down for the complete printable recipe or read on for tips and details on how to make this fried corn recipe.

-The photos in this post were updated in July 2020.
+The photos in this post were most recently updated in November 2024.

 This is also one of the most popular recipes on The Simple Parent!